abigailwozniak/job-tenure/detail.md

     - Figures 1, 2,
     - Online Appendix Figure 3
     - Table 1
   - The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
-This file is provided in the replication package and is called: ind-occ-asec.dta
+This file is provided in the replication package and is called: **ind-occ-asec.dta**
     - Figures 3, 4, 7, 10,
     - Online Appendix Figure 1, 2
     - Tables 2 and 4
+    - Online Appendix Table 2
   - The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
-Cohort average separation rates are produced in cohort-effects-separations.do and -byage.do, and cohort average tenure rates are produced in cohort-effects-longtenure.do.
+Cohort average separation rates are produced in **cohort-effects-separations.do** and **-byage.do**, and cohort average tenure rates are produced in **cohort-effects-longtenure.do**.
     - Figures 6, 8
     - Table 3
   - The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
 See elsewhere in replication package for information on processing SIPP data.